cmacrander/regression/posts/rash_decisions.md

 "Oh!
 Ha, yeah, that's you, Hal.
 Nice.
 But no, nothing from the airport or the airline."
 Tabby stops for a second and lets out a sharp laugh.
 "Ha.
 Get this&hellip; Our flight is marked as _'Delayed'_."
 She looks up at Sam with an incredulous look on her face.
 "And practically all other flights from here are either delayed or cancelled."

-"Ok, that's weird, but it could be normal," Sam points out.
+"Ok, that's weird, but it could be normal for an emergency," Sam points out.

 "Right, but," Hal starts with a loud worried voice, which he quickly reduces to a whisper, "targeted extraction of four people from a hundred or so, last-chopper-out-of-Saigon-style, is definitely not."